-Aptar Midland helped to spread holiday cheer to the doctors, nurses, patient care technicians, and staff at Mid-Michigan of their community this year by Adopting-a-Unit.
+Aptar Midland helped to spread holiday cheer to the doctors, nurses, patient care technicians, and staff at Mid-Michigan Health who worked countless hours for the health and safety of their community this year by Adopting-a-Unit.
 The site provided boxes and baskets of goodies for healthcare workers at the hospital.
 Some of the items donated were homemade by our employees to keep teams motivated through the season.